pyobs/pyobs-core/docs/source/index.rst

-.. pytel documentation master file, created by sphinx-quickstart on Thu Mar 22 01:35:49 2018.
+.. pyobs documentation master file, created by sphinx-quickstart on Thu Mar 22 01:35:49 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to pytel's documentation!
+Welcome to pyobs's documentation!
 =================================

 .. toctree::